|Assignments for CS 241|

 In this assignment, you will write short assembly language programs involving arithmetic, branches, loops, and input/output.

-source /u/cs241/setup.
-Then you will be able to use the
+every time you log in.
+Then you will be able to use the tools just by

 You will submit your solutions to Marmoset, which will run your solution against some automated tests.
 Each problem specifies a required filename that you must use for your Marmoset submission.